Godin/test-github/.github/ISSUE_TEMPLATE/question.md

 ---
 name: '❓ Question'
 about: 'Questions and requests for support'
-title: 'FOR QUESTIONS PLEASE CHECK FAQ OR USE FORUM'
+title: 'PLEASE DO NOT USE GITHUB FOR QUESTIONS - CHECK FAQ OR USE FORUM'
 labels: 'type: question'
 assignees: ''